Morriz/itsUP/README.md

 ### Scripts

 - `bin/update-certs.py`: pull certs and reload the proxy if any certs were created or updated.
 You could run this in a crontab every week if you want to stay up to date.
-- `bin/write-artifacts.py`: after updating `db.yml` yo ucan run this script to check new artifacts.
+- `bin/write-artifacts.py`: after updating `db.yml` you can run this script to generate new artifacts.
 - `bin/validate-db.py`: after manually editing `db.yml` please run this (also ran from `bin/write-artifacts.py`)
 - `bin/requirements-update.sh`: You may want to update requirements once in a while ;)